 The Sun is the center of our universe, and in astrology, it represents the center of ourselves.
 It's what lights up and gives color to the world around us; it's the star that we revolve around and that gives us life.
 That's part of why our Sun signs are such an integral part of our astrology and who we are!
 "The Sun represents our ego, what we are driven to do, our life-force," astrologer Lisa Stardust tells Bustle.
 The Sun is the driving force behind who we are at our core, and it's said that people who can embrace their Sun placement tend to feel happier and more fulfilled.
 We have many influences in our astrological charts, but the Sun is perhaps the most integral to our persona and our spirit.

 Planet of: emotions; instincts; feminine energy; security; all the emo poetry you wrote in your journal in high school.

 Naturally rules: Cancer

-The gentle, emtotion-driven moon is totally our astro mom (I know I'm a crazy lil' witch and all, but I literally greet the moon with a "Hi, mom!" when I see her in the night sky.)
-"The Moon represents our inner emotions, the parts within us which we cannot express," explains Stardust.
-"It also represents our maternal side, our mother, our memories, and what foods we enjoy."
-Nurturing, sensitive, and ruling over matters of security, the moon governs over the shadowy, more vulnerable sides of ourselves, as well as the things we need to feel safe and comfortable.
+The gentle, emotion-driven moon is the sensitive, empathetic, nurturing, and nostalgic mother-figure of the zodiac.
+"The Moon represents our inner emotions, the parts within us that we cannot express," Stardust says.
+"It also represents our maternal side, our mother, our memories, and even what foods we enjoy."
+The Moon governs over the shadowy, more vulnerable sides of ourselves — the parts we may not show to others unless we feel intimate and safe with them — as well as the things we need to feel protected, comfortable, and emotionally secure.

 Planet of: communication; expression; reason; intellect; your ability to carry on six different coherent conversations at once.